djwhitt/nixos-config-common/README.md

-# NixOS Modules
+# Common NixOS Configuration

-A set of NixOS modules designed to be included in other repos using [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+A set of common NixOS configuration files designed to be included in other NixOS configuration repos using [git-subrepo](https://github.com/ingydotnet/git-subrepo).